I am currently at Bath Spa University (UK) finishing my Ph.D. and learning how to be an open researcher.

 I am originally from Venezuela, where I worked for 15 years, teaching Mathematics at different levels of Secondary School.
 My initial interest in educational technology coincided with my move to teaching Mathematics at the University Simón Bolívar.
 Here, alongside teaching a bridging course and undergraduates, I was part of the bridging course development team.
 This interest in educational technology became the theme of my master thesis: designing a website with cognitive tools to support disadvantaged students in their mathematical learning, as a part of the bridging course.

 My PhD brought me to Europe in 2011.
 After a short stay in the mathematics faculty, at the University Complutense in Madrid, I attended a summer school at the Freudenthal Institute for Science and Mathematics Education part of Utrecht University, in the Netherlands.
 There I met Prof. Dr. Jan van Maanen, an expert in mathematics education and the history of mathematics.
 I was able to stay for a year and a half as a guest researcher.
 It was during this period that the core ideas of my PhD began to mature into what is now the thesis of my dissertation at Bath Spa University.

-My supervisory team at Bath Spa University is: Director of Studies, Prof. Grainee Canole, chair of the Institute for Education at the university and Professor of Learning Innovation (her blog), and my internal supervisor, Dr. Darren Garside, a Senior Lecturer in the Institute for Education at Bath Spa University (his blog) and Dr. Mary Stakelum, who also works at Bath Spa University as head of research at the Institute.
+My supervisory team at Bath Spa University is: Director of Studies Dr. Darren Garside, a Senior Lecturer in philosophy at the Institute for Education at Bath Spa University (his blog) and Dr. Mary Stakelum, who also works at Bath Spa University as head of research at the Institute.

 My ORCID profile